UUbaidd/Linear_Regression_Scratch/README.md

    **$$x_{scaled} = \frac{x - \mu}{\sigma + \epsilon}$$**

-where X is features , mu is mean. delta is sign of standard deviation  and epsilion.
+where X is features , $${\mu}$$ is mean. delta is sign of standard deviation  and epsilion.
 We use epsilion to avoid NAN, becuase if SD becomes 0 then this will not work without epsilon.

 **Loss Functions:**